eMahtab/max-area-of-island/README.md

 ### Case 1 : When we can only move horizontally (left, right) and vertically (top, down)
-e.g. below 8*13 matrix have max area of 6 (note that we can only move horizontally, vertically and not diagonally)
+e.g. below 8*13 matrix have max area of 6 (note that we can only move horizontally, vertically but not diagonally)
 ![When we can only move horizontally and vertically](max-area-1.PNG?raw=true "Title")

 ```java